 - Check the power supply and cord.
 Ensure the breaker is set and there is no notable cord damage, which can lead to a serious short or a fire.

-- Replace the pump, plug it in and pour a bucket of water in the pit.
+- Replace the pump, plug it in, and pour a bucket of water into the pit.
 The float should automatically rise and activate the pump, which will stop once the float drops down.
 If this is not working, call a plumber who is trained to repair sump pumps.

 More sump pump maintenance happens annually.
 Fall is the best time, as groundwater tends to be lower.
 It also allows plenty of time to fix problems before the spring snowmelt starts.
 These are recommended annual sump pump maintenance tasks:

 - Remove, clean, and test the sump pump.

 - While the pump is out, clean the pit and remove any sludge or debris that could block the pump.

 - Run the pump for an extended period and do several off/on tests.

 - Call a plumber for a second opinion or for an estimate on the remaining sump pump life.